-History, science, art and culture live at these DC sites
+History, science, art and culture live at these free attractions in Washington, DC.

 Museums farther than the eye can see

-Smithsonian will open the long-anticipated National Museum of African American History and Culture this fall.
-Situated on the National Mall, this new architectural wonder will be the only national museum devoted exclusively to the documentation of African American life, art, history and culture.
+The newest Smithsonian Institution museum is the National Museum of African American History and Culture.
+Situated on the National Mall, this new architectural wonder is the only national museum devoted exclusively to the documentation of African American life, art, history and culture.

 For the adults

 Kids aren't the only ones who love museums.
 The 21-and-up crowd get down with Smithsonian at 8, an after-hours party with varying themes and settings.
 Attendees revel in cocktails, live music, food and more, with exclusive access to some of the most adored museums in the world.
 Be there for its next event!